jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 Bootstrap uses classes to denote special elements of the components it constructs, like the classes `toast`, `toast-header`, and `toast-body`.
 The example uses many `aria` attributes, indicating a deliberate effort for accessibility.
-The Toasts can be configured with other attributes, and will stack intuitively when multiple are wrapped together in a `div`.
+Multiple Toasts can be wrarpped together in a `div` to stack intuitively.

 ```html
 <div aria-live="polite" aria-atomic="true" style="position: relative; min-height: 200px;">